damaclab/Rule-Filtering/README.md

 ## Prerequisites

-Before using this code, ensure that you have the following prerequisites installed:
+Before using this code, ensure that the following prerequisites are installed:
-•	R: You can download and install R from the official website: https://www.r-project.org/
+•	R: It can be downloaded and installed from the official website: https://www.r-project.org/

 •	RStudio: RStudio is an integrated development environment (IDE) for R. It provides a user-friendly interface and additional tools for R programming.
-You can download and install RStudio from the official website: https://www.rstudio.com/
+RStudio can be downloaded and installed from the official website: https://www.rstudio.com/.

 •	Jupyter notebook: Jupyter notebook is an open-source IDE that supports Python.
-To install it from Anaconda distribution, visit the Anaconda website (https://www.anaconda.com/products/individual) and download the Anaconda distribution appropriate for your operating system (Windows, macOS, or Linux).
+To install it from Anaconda distribution, visit the Anaconda website (https://www.anaconda.com/products/individual) and download the Anaconda distribution appropriate for the respective operating system (Windows, macOS, or Linux).
 Then install Jupyter notebook.

 ## Installation

 To use this code, follow these steps:
-1. Clone this repository to your local machine or download the ZIP file and extract it.
+1. Clone this repository to a local machine or download the ZIP file and extract it.
 2. Open the R environment or RStudio.
-3. Set the working directory to the location where you cloned or extracted the repository.
+3. Set the working directory to the location where it is cloned or extracted the repository.
 4. Install the required R packages by running the following command in the R console: For e.g.

 |install.packages(c("arules", "arulesViz"))|